 If installed as a userscript, you can activate the functionality on supported sites via your userscript manager addon's User Script Commands.
-When you are on a supported site, you should see the menu-item "Search big size cover art" be added to items in the addon's menu-list.
+When you are on a supported site, you should see the menu-item "Search big size cover art" be added to items in the addon's "toolbar menu".
 The script's functionality is not activated until you select this menu-item.
-For Tampermonkey and Violentmonkey, you can open a dropdown menu from the addon's icon in browser toolbar (aka. the "monkey menu").
+With most userscript mangers, you will find commands in dropdown menu from userscript manager's icon in browser toolbar (aka. the "monkey menu").
 Firefox tip: If you want to be able to start Art Grabr from browser's right-click contextmenu, go to the browsers advanced settings on the page about:config, find dom.menuitem.enabled and set this to True.

 You can use Grabr via a bookmarklet pointing to the latest hosted script-version here on Greasy Fork.
 Simply create a bookmarklet having the following URL/location/address:

 You activate the script simply by clicking the bookmark when on a supported site.
 Just like with userscripts, using Grabr this way ensures you always run the latest official version of Grabr.
 You don't need to install the userscript (or addons) to use the script via a bookmarklet.

 If you want full control over which version of Grabr you are running, you can create a bookmarklet pointing to a specific version in my GitHub repository.
 Right-click the "Raw" button on the source page of the specific wanted version of Stigs_Art_Grabr.user.js (Some basic GitHub knowledge probably needed to find version specific links) and copy the URL.
 Now edit the following bookmarklet to include the found URL: